 Whether the estimate is binding or nonbinding.

-A space for the customer to sign or initial stating that the customer was provided a copy of the brochure “Your Guide to Moving in Washington State.”
+A space for the customer to electronically sign or initial stating that the customer was provided a copy of the brochure “Your Guide to Moving in Washington State.”

 Customer’s name, phone number and address.